Zach Roerig: Personal life

 Roerig has a daughter who was born in January 2011.

 In June 2013, Roerig filed legal papers in Georgia, seeking full custody of his daughter after her mother, Roerig's ex-girlfriend Alana Turner, was incarcerated in a federal prison.

 On May 24, 2020, he was arrested for driving under the influence in Montpelier, Ohio, and was arraigned on June 4 of the same year.

 On April 14, 2025, he announced his relationship with his The Vampire Diaries co-star Arielle Kebbel.
+They ended their relationship in February 2026.